wavefrontHQ/docs/pages/doc/alerts_help.md

 ---
 ## Alerts

-An alert is a condition and set of actions that are performed when the condition evaluates to true or false for a specified period of time and the alert changes [state](https://community.wavefront.com/docs/DOC-1052).
+ Alerts focus operations on a system component that could potentially cause service degradation or outage.
+Alerts are triggered when a monitored metric reaches a value that indicates a problem in the system component.

 ## Creating Alerts

-You express a condition using [ts() queries](https://community.wavefront.com/docs/DOC-1019) and operators.
-You configure an alert to send notifications to targets when the alert changes state.

-## Adding Notification Targets

-You can send notifications to targets such as email, pager services such as [PagerDuty](https://community.wavefront.com/docs/DOC-1056) and [VictorOps](https://community.wavefront.com/docs/DOC-1251), communication channels such as [Slack](https://community.wavefront.com/docs/DOC-1183) and [HipChat](https://community.wavefront.com/docs/DOC-1055), and you can also configure arbitrary actions such as invoking a [webhook](https://community.wavefront.com/docs/DOC-1054) and running an auto-remediation script.
+An alert is defined as a condition and set of targets to be notified when the [condition evaluates to true or false for a specified period of time](https://community.wavefront.com/docs/DOC-1052).
+You express conditions using [ts() queries](https://community.wavefront.com/docs/DOC-1019) and operators.
+You can send alerts to targets such as email, pager services such as [PagerDuty](https://community.wavefront.com/docs/DOC-1056) and [VictorOps](https://community.wavefront.com/docs/DOC-1251), communication channels such as [Slack](https://community.wavefront.com/docs/DOC-1183) and [HipChat](https://community.wavefront.com/docs/DOC-1055), and you can also configure arbitrary actions such as invoking a [webhook](https://community.wavefront.com/docs/DOC-1054) and running an auto-remediation script.

 {% include links.html %}